gaganawhad/notes/books/the-rspec-book/notes.md

 - In Cucumber, you can use `Scenario Outline` and a tabular format to dry up your scenario.
 Format on page 33

+#### Chapter 3 - Automating features with Cucumber

+- We should have an `env.rb` file in `features/support` directory.
+The `.rb` extension tells Cucumber that we're using Ruby.

+- *TEST DOUBLE*: A fake object that pretends to be real object is called a test doupble.
+A 'test double' is a generic name for stubs, mocks, fakes, spies etc.

 #### Chapter 12 - Code Examples